 J Clin.
 Oncol.
 2006 Feb 1;24 (4):571-8

-This study was described as well-designed randomized study in patients with ovarian cancer in complete clinical remission and represented a new opportunity for progress.
+This multicentre, multinational phase III trial was described as a well-designed randomized study in patients with ovarian cancer in complete clinical remission and represented a new opportunity for progress.

 AACR 2008 abstract # 5283

-This study demonstrated that the Notch/Numb signaling is deregulated in breast cancer stem cells and that the development of TR4, a Notch inhibitor, could eliminate breast cancer stem cells in vivo in an animal model.
+This study demonstrated that the Notch/Numb signaling is mutated in breast cancer stem cells and that the development of S4, a Notch inhibitor, could eliminate breast cancer stem cells in vivo in a preclinical model.

 BMC Cancer 2012, Aug 3, 12:388

-This work entitled ‘Tumor response to a mastermind inhibitor protein’ was an innovative molecular imaging clinical ‘phase I/II’ assessing biodistribution, PK, PD, mode of action , toxicity and efficacy of a novel Mastermind inhibitor prior to entering the clinic.
+This work entitled ‘Tumour response to a mastermind inhibitor protein’ was an innovative molecular imaging clinical ‘phase I/II’ assessing biodistribution, PK, PD, mode of action, toxicity and efficacy of a novel Mastermind inhibitor prior to entering the clinic.